📸 Image coming soon for Lemon Pickle

 Storage & Serving

-Store the pickle in a dry, airtight glass jar.
-Keep in a cool place or refrigerate for up to 6 months.
+Store Lemon Pickle in a clean, dry glass jar.
+Keep in a cool, shaded place for up to 3 months.
+Refrigeration extends freshness.
 Always use a dry spoon to avoid spoilage.

 Nutrition Facts